 Bill Good, you are supposed to give politicians a forum to discuss and explain public policy while you hold their feet to the fire, asking questions about issues they want to skate around.
 You should be an informed and non-partisan interrogator, a seeker of information about all sides of a story.
 You should not be an advocate trying to advance the causes or policies that fit your worldview or the people for whom you hold sympathy…

 BC Liberals spokesment Keith “Fore!”
 Baldrey and Bill “That’s an old story” Good, with Mr. “I’ve Seen No Evidence” Palmer, said on Corus Radio that bloggers are anonymous “wingnuts” writing “things they don’t know.”

 In 2006, Rafe Mair wrote News Media, Defanged for The Tyee.
 It included the headline: Politicians, not too long ago, feared the press.
 Of course miscreants particularly feared Rafe Mair during his […]

 I think Alex Tsakumis’ open message to CKNW’s Bill Good deserves repeating.
 So, I repeat it: HUGE JEERS to Bill Good, the complete idiot that he is, who last night demeaned, through […]

 Wonderful demonstration today of how BC’s tight little circle of political reporters is willfully blind to the real issue at stake in the CBC conflict of interest matter.
 Of course, I did […]

 April 3, CKNW’s Sean Leslie interviewed Professor John Stackhouse and talked about the Roman Catholic Church’s defensiveness in responding to incidents of child molestation.
-Dr. Stackhouse is a Professor of Theology at […]
+Dr. Stackhouse was a Professor of Theology at […]